-The positive lists will be updated by MSCI regularly.
-If any investment instrument does no longer fulfil the ESG criteria, the bank will make reasonable effort to sell the position, whilst safeguarding the Client's interests at all times.
+If any investment instrument does no longer fulfil the ESG criteria, reasonable effort will be made to sell the position, whilst safeguarding the Client's interests at all times.

 MSCI uses a scoring model identifying and estimating considerable ESG related chances and risks, which considers characteristics of good governance.
-In addition, issuers will be excluded if they operate in areas of business that the bank deems critical or if they generate significant revenues in such areas.